April 30, 2020

-Our Guidance Counselling team continues to be available to provide support for students, whānau & staff during the school holidays
+Our Guidance Counselling team continues to be available to provide support for students, whānau & staff while we are learning and working from home.

-Please note that If you are dealing with an urgent mental health issue or crisis then you need to call Te Haika (CCDHB) on 0800 745 477.
+Please note that if you are dealing with an urgent mental health issue or crisis then it is best to call Te Haika (CCDHB) on 0800 745 477.

 The team at Skylight has produced COVID-19 resource packs to help with anxiety and stress in both children/teens and adults.The e-packs for children/teens include resources on: “how to strengthen children and teens against anxiety after news of a world trauma”, “helping children cope with fears and worries” and “coping skills for managing emotions.”
 The adult packs include resources on "adjusting to change" and 'job loss" as well as general anxiety management strategies.
 To order a COVID-19 pack click here.